hoomaanf/FelfelDM/README.md

 4. Manual pause/resume overrides automatic scheduling
 5. Check console output for schedule debug messages

+### Downloads stuck in "Waiting" after restart

+1. This is expected behavior — after a restart, all downloads are set to **Paused** so you can review them before starting
+2. Press **Start** on the queue to resume
+3. Downloads that were active before the restart will continue from where they stopped

+### Retry not working as expected

+1. Check **Settings → General → Download → Max Retry Attempts** and **Retry Delay**
+2. Permanent errors (404, 403, 401, TLS) are **not** retried by design
+3. Transient errors (timeout, 5xx) are retried with the configured delay
+4. The Status column shows the countdown: `🔄 Retrying in 5s...
+(2/5)`

+### Speed limit not being applied

+1. **Queue Speed Limit overrides Global Speed Limit** — if a queue has its own limit, the global one is ignored
+2. The Queue Speed Limit is **split across active downloads** (e.g. 100 KB/s ÷ 3 active downloads = ~33 KB/s each)
+3. Restart the download after changing speed limits to ensure the new limit is applied
+4. Check the console for `⚡ [SpeedLimit]` messages

 ### File size shows as unknown

 1. Some servers don't return size via HEAD or RANGE requests